 However, and despite claims to the contrary, Sheepadoodles do require regular grooming.
 They don’t require as much maintenance as many other breeds (including their Poodle parents), but they will need to visit the groomer about once a month or so.
 Sheepadoodles also need to be brushed daily to help prevent mats and tangles from forming.

 Sheepadoodles also require regular baths, like all other dogs.
 Just note that if you decide to bathe your Sheepadoodle at home, you’ll want to invest in a good hair dryer first.
 Sheepadoodle hair often looks a bit frizzy and takes forever to dry out when allowed to air dry.

-There are a number of dog hair dryers on the market, but we discuss a few of the best here.
+There are a number of dog hair dryers on the market, but we’ve discussed a few of the best dog dryers for large breeds here.

 Like many other breeds that don’t shed heavily, Sheepadoodles are labeled as “hypoallergenic.”
 However, no breed or combination of breeds truly is hypoallergenic.